United States Naval Sea Cadet Corps

 The United States Naval Sea Cadet Corps (USNSCC) is a non-profit charitable youth program developed by the United States Navy and the Navy League of the United States.
 It was first conceptualized by Arleigh Burke, a Navy Admiral who observed the success of other countries' naval organizations for youth in 1958.
-The organization comprises 5,600 Sea Cadets and a total of 8,000 volunteers, with cadets aged thirteen to the end of twelfth grade.
-All Sea Cadets who participate are eligible for advanced enlistment pay grades in the United States Navy upon recruitment.
+The organization comprises 5,600 Sea Cadets and a total of 8,000 volunteers, with cadets aged ten to the end of twelfth grade.
+Some Sea Cadets who participate are eligible for advanced enlistment pay grades in the United States Navy upon recruitment.
 Although participation in the United States Naval Sea Cadet Corps does not necessitate a member commit to the armed services, it is encouraged.

 The United States Naval Sea Cadet Corps is a non-profit, meaning the organization relies on military support for uniforms, equipment, and funding.
 Sea Cadets receive their equipment through the United States Navy and the United States Coast Guard and through other branches installations and facilities.
 Historically, the USNSCC operated a vessel known as the USNSCS Grayfox, and she was maintained by the Navy Reserve.
 The vessel herself is undeployable and made its last trip to sea on 26 April 1998.
 She is not in active service and is ported at Port Huron, Michigan.
 The United States Naval Sea Cadet Corps is chartered by US Congress to expand its presence both within the United States and internationally, and offers a selective amount of foreign youth to be able to participate in the program.

 The United States Naval Sea Cadet Corps was established by the Navy League of the United States, at the request of the Secretary of the Navy in 1958.
 In 1962 it was recognized federally to foster interest in the Navy among young men.
 In 1974, young women were first permitted to join.
 With parental approval, Roosevelt Sea Cadet Division provides aviation courses for eligible Sea Cadets in Jacksonville, Florida.
 Participants are unofficially nicknamed "Airmen" instead of the legal name of "Sea Cadet".
 Upon the completion of the advanced flight courses, the Airmen will be evaluated for promotion.
 Participation in the aviation courses is not mandatory.